ramast/http_cache_server/README.md

 Known limitations
 ---------------------------
-* The script has to run on port 80, if you already use this port for apache make sure it only listen to 127.0.0.1:80 and not *:80
+* The script has to run on port 80 and 443, if you already use this port for apache make sure apache only listen to 127.0.0.1:80 not *:80 same for port 443
 * The script support https requests but your webbrowser will complain about invalid certeficate, this is normal because the script is acting as a man in the middle between you and the site you are visiting. in firefox you can say I understand the risks and add an exception
+* Some webbrowsers don't bother making http requests when it detect you have no internet connection.
+To over come this limitation maybe try a different webbrowser or fake internet connection `ifconfig eth0 10.10.0.1 up`